buriihenry/Crypto_Predictor/README.md

 # Read Me

-This repository contains a Streamlit web app which predicts the future price of a specified crypto ticker from Coinmarketcap using Facebook Prophet!
+This repository contains a Streamlit web app which predicts the future price of a specified crypto ticker from Coinmarketcap

 Deployed a Crypto predictor model on heroku using Facebook Prophet library